Why should healthcare organizations care about the advantages and disadvantages of telehealth?

 Some health care providers are concerned about potential liabilities.
 Remote care comes with a higher risk of malpractice accusations.
 Healthcare organizations can alleviate this risk by investing in telehealth software that has built-in HIPAA compliance and other safety mechanisms.

-Telehealth is the future of healthcare.
 Improving patient access is good for patients, good for your organization, and good for the American health system.
-We must all do our part to push patient access into the future.
+We must all do our part to push patient care into the future.

 To learn more about how technology is transforming healthcare, check out my blog: “How Providers Can Win Big From Healthcare Consumerism Trends.”